Skip to main content

 toolslist[str]NoTool IDs to use (auto-discover if omitted)

-model_idstrNoModel ID to use for planning/synthesis (e.g. kimi-model-thinking, glm-model)
+answer_model_idstrNoFinal synthesis model ID (e.g. kimi-model-thinking, glm-model)

 include_databoolNoInclude execution data inline in the response